JacksonBurns/Crow/Crow/other/setup_step-by-step.md

 the process is simple.

+## Setting up a Python Environment
+Python allows you to create *virtual environments* that contain only the packages (with their appropriate versions) that a program needs.
+We reccomend using one like this:
+1. Download the package manager of your choice - these instructions use conda and [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/), the GUI passthrough to conda.
+2. In anaconda navigator, create a new environment by selecting "Create".
+3. Once the environment builds, launch a terminal window through the "Home" tab.

-## Downloading and configuring Crow
+## Downloading and Configuring Crow
-There are a few options for downloading Crow (figshare, JOSS, GitHub) but it is best to do this:
+There are a few options for downloading Crow (figshare, GitHub, PyPi) but it is best to do this:
+`pip install CrowHTE`
+If any import statements fail, use **pip** or **conda** to install missing packages.
+(Please also consider filing a [bug report](https://github.com/JacksonBurns/Crow/issues))
+If you would instead like to download the code directly from a website, do the following:
-1. Follow [this](https://github.com/JacksonBurns/Crow/releases) link to the *Crow* repository on GitHub
+1. Follow [this](https://github.com/JacksonBurns/Crow/releases) link to the *Crow* repository on GitHub.
-2. Download the release of Crow appropriate for your system, either WIN (windows) or OSX (apple).
+2. Download the Zip file containing the source code for Crow.
-3. Un-Zip the code
+3. Un-Zip the code into a new folder.

-4. Open *config.yaml* and edit these fields:
+Once Crow has been installed, edit the *config.yaml* file and adjust the below fields accordingly:
 	- server_data_location: This should point to a mapped drive on the system where Crow is running.
 Crow can automatically search this location for raw data. ex.
 W:\data\XML_EXPORT\
     - debug: Writes a *debug.txt* file containing exceptions and timestamps.
     - export_data_path:This should point to the location where you want pulled data to be saved. ex. /usr/me/hte_data/